ayshu717/MyPortfolio/README.md

 # AD Portfolio

-This is a Next.js personal portfolio website for Ayush Dhanawade, generated in Firebase Studio.
+This is a Next.js personal portfolio website for Ayush Dhanawade